 If you are operating a vehicle on limited use areas and trails, you must conform to all terms and conditions of the applicable designation orders.

-Remember, it is illegal to operate a vehicle in those areas and trails closed to off-road vehicle use or in a manner causing, or likely to cause, significant, undue damage to or disturbance of the soil, wildlife, wildlife habitat, improvements, cultural, or vegetative resources so Stay the Trail Colorado!
+Remember, it is illegal to operate a vehicle in areas and trails closed to OHVs or to damage and disturb soil, wildlife, wildlife habitat, improvements, cultural, or vegetative resources, so Stay the Trail Colorado!

-You cannot operate a vehicle in a reckless, careless, or negligent manner; this includes operating an OHV while carrying any person or riding in any position that will interfere with the operation or control of the OHV or view of the operator or in excess of established speed limits.
+Do not operate a vehicle in a reckless, careless, or negligent manner.
+This includes operating an OHV while carrying any person or riding in any position that will interfere with the control of the OHV or view of the operator or in excess of established speed limits.

 Remember, even while off-road, you cannot operate a vehicle while under the influence of alcohol, narcotics or dangerous drugs.

 No person under the age of 10 years old may operate an OHV.
 People older than 10 years old must either:

 1. Possess a valid driver’s license issued by the State of Colorado or another state; or

 2. Be accompanied by, and under the immediate supervision of, a person who possess a valid driver’s license issued by the State of Colorado or another state.
 The phrase “under immediate supervision” shall mean that, at a minimum, the unlicensed operator is within direct visual contact of the licensed supervisor.